kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 {{< feature-state for_k8s_version="v1.21" state="alpha" >}}

-When writing a Network Policy, you can target a range of Ports instead of a single port.
+When writing a NetworkPolicy, you can target a range of ports instead of a single port.

 This is achiveable with the usage of the `endPort` field, as the following example: